LeeroyLabs/craft-starter-twig/README.md

 Twig starter with optional Vue components

 ## BACK END
-If hasn't alreadyn been done, change the name of the site in `.lando.yml`
+If hasn't alreadyn been done, change the name of the site and the mailhog in `.lando.yml`

+If is hasn't alreadyn been done, also change the `devServer.proxy['*'].target` in `webpack.config.js`

 Start Lando.